mishalalex/mishalcode/README.md

     3.  create controller for each routes like -> export const register = async (req, res) => {}
     4.  generate a 32 char random hex string using openssl command in bash -> "openssl rand -hex 32"
     5.  make an entry in the .env file the above random string as the JWT_SECRET
-12. code the auth controller
+12. code the auth controller for register route
     1.  get the data from the request by destructuring the request body
     2.  in a try-catch block, check whethehr a user exists in the db with the given email
     3.  if yes, throw an error